Battle rages in Ukraine town; Russia shakes up its military

 In other developments:

-— Putin claimed Wednesday that Russia had successfully resisted Western pressure, especially sanctions, over its invasion of Ukraine and vowed that his country has enough resources to beef up its military while continuing social programs and meeting other development targets.
+— Putin claimed Wednesday that Russia had successfully resisted Western pressure, especially sanctions, over its invasion of Ukraine and vowed that his country has enough resources to beef up its military while continuing social programs.
 “Nothing of what our enemies forecast has happened,” Putin said in a video call with his Cabinet.
 “We will strengthen our defense capability and will undoubtedly solve all issues related to supplies to military units involved in the special military operation,” he said, using the Kremlin’s euphemism for the war.
 Reports have circulated that Russia is struggling to produce enough weapons, equipment and clothing for its troops battling in Ukraine.

-— Polish President Andrzej Duda said his country is willing to send German-made Leopard tanks to help Ukraine as part of a larger international coalition of tank aid.
-Duda spoke after he and Lithuanian President Gitanas Nausėda met in Lviv with Zelenskyy, who said Ukraine needs tanks to win the war.
-In Britain, another staunch Ukraine ally, the spokesman for Prime Minister Rishi Sunak said no final decision has been made on whether to send tanks.
-The U.K. has been considering whether to provide Challenger 2 battle tanks.
+— Polish President Andrzej Duda said his country is willing to send German-made Leopard tanks to help Ukraine as part of a larger international coalition.
+Duda spoke after meeting in Lviv with Zelenskyy, who said Ukraine needs tanks to win the war.
+In Britain, another staunch Ukraine ally, Prime Minister Rishi Sunak's spokesman said no final decision has been made whether to send tanks.

-— The Russian and Ukrainian human rights commissioners agreed to swap more than 40 military prisoners, Turkey’s state-run Anadolu Agency quoted the Russian official as saying.
+— The Russian and Ukrainian human rights commissioners agreed to swap more than 40 military prisoners, Turkey’s state-run Anadolu Agency reported.
 The two warring parties have exchanged prisoners multiple times, in one of the few areas of cooperation.
-Turkish President Recep Tayyip Erdoğan said his country has proposed establishing a corridor to bring the wounded to Turkey for treatment.
-“We can ensure they receive medical treatment and send them back," Erdoğan said.
-"This is our humanitarian duty, our duty of conscience.”
+Turkish President Recep Tayyip Erdoğan said his country has proposed establishing a corridor to bring the wounded to Turkey.
+"This is our humanitarian duty, our duty of conscience,” he said.

+Monika Scislowska in Warsaw, Poland, and Yuras Karmanau in Tallinn, Estonia, contributed to this story.

 Follow AP's coverage of the war at https://apnews.com/hub/russia-ukraine